- Type of Publication: Guideline

 - Consistency of the ORSA results with an insurer’s risk limits and risk appetite;

-- Appropriateness of the documentation that supports the ORSA and the contents of the ORSA report to the Board;
+- Appropriateness of the documentation that supports the ORSA and the contents of the ORSA report;

 - Effectiveness of information systems that support the ORSA;